 The purpose of this program would be to offer students and practitioners in the voluntary sector abroad the opportunity to learn first-hand about the character and operation of the American voluntary sector, to encourage leadership development in the sector internationally, and to foster a greater sense of common purpose and mutual understanding among individuals involved in voluntary institutions throughout the world.
 In the process, the program would help create a truly international community of people who share a common base of knowledge about the nonprofit sector and its role in modern life.

-In addition to continuing to bring highly-qualified Fellows to study at the Center, the program convenes regular conferences in different host countries, giving past and present participants in the Fellows program the opportunity to interface with local researchers and practitioners in these different countries, while at the same time broadening understanding of the nonprofit, philanthropic, and voluntary sector at the international level.
+In addition to bringing highly-qualified Fellows to study at the Center, the program convened a series of 21 conferences in different host countries, giving participants in the Fellows program the opportunity to interface with local researchers and practitioners in these different countries—while at the same time broadening understanding of the nonprofit, philanthropic, and voluntary sector at the international level.